-Judicial records are kept in the Office of Judicial Affairs and Community Responsibility.
-These records are confidential to the extent allowed by University policy and the law, and the judicial contents of student educational files cannot be shared unless students sign a release permitting the information to be shared with specific individuals or, in the case of a student who is a minor, the eligible parent or legal guardian, except as stipulated by the Registrar’s Office and with the four following exceptions:
+Student conduct records are confidential to the extent allowed by University policy and the law, and the conduct-related contents of student educational files cannot be shared unless students sign a release permitting the information to be shared with specific individuals or, in the case of a student who is a minor, the eligible parent or legal guardian, except as stipulated by the Registrar’s Office and with the four following exceptions:

 3. Parental notification may occur if the student’s actions result in hospitalization.

-4. Judicial information may be shared subject to subpoena or other court order.
+4. Conduct-related information may be shared subject to subpoena or other court order.

-Certain judicial documents (e.g., incident reports, decision letters) are provided to accused students to assist them with preparation for a hearing or to provide them with official notification of a hearing’s outcome.
-Because these documents may contain private information about other students (witnesses, other accused students, etc.), they are not to be shared with other individuals inside or outside of the University community.
-Copies of incident documentation generally are not released to students.
-Students who do not respect the privacy of other individuals with respect to judicial documentation will be subject to additional judicial action.
+Certain conduct-related documents (e.g., incident reports, decision letters) are shared with accused students to assist them with preparation for a hearing or to provide them with official notification of a hearing’s outcome.
+Because these documents may contain private information about other students (witnesses, other accused students, etc.), they are not to be shared with other individuals.
+Copies of incident documentations generally are not released to students.
+Students who do not respect the privacy of other individuals with respect to conduct-related documentation may be subject to additional conduct action.

-Records in the Office of Judicial Affairs and Community Responsibility are retained in a student’s educational file from the time of enrollment at the University of Mary Washington until three years after the student last attended the University.
-However, in the case of judicial expulsions from the University, judicial records are retained indefinitely.
-The University is required to retain certain judicial records for longer than three years after the student’s last attendance — for example, to comply with the Campus Security Act (also known as the Jeanne Clery Act).
-To that end, some judicial records, once they have been removed from an individual student’s educational file, may be retained for a longer period of time in a separate file.
+Conduct-related records in the Office of Student Conduct and Responsibility (OSCAR) are retained in a student’s educational file while they are a student at the University of Mary Washington until three years after they last attend the University.
+However, in the case of conduct-related expulsions from the University, relevant conduct records are retained indefinitely.
+The University is required to retain certain conduct records for longer than three years after the student’s last attendance — for example, to comply with the Campus Security Act.
+To that end, some conduct records, once they have been removed from an individual student’s educational file, may be retained for a longer period of time in a separate file.
 At that point, they will not be considered part of the student’s educational file, and will not be released under most circumstances.
-However, in the event that the University is subpoenaed to release an individual student’s judicial records, any information still retained, even if it is retained outside of the student’s educational file, will be released in compliance with the subpoena.
+However, in the event that the University is subpoenaed to release an individual student’s conduct records, any information still retained, even if it is retained outside of the student’s educational file, will be released in compliance with the subpoena.